-PRO HINT - Every step you take your arms swing forward.
-If you're arms are straight, they have to swing further and can slow down your pace.
+PRO HINT - Every step you take, your arms swing forward.
+If your arms are straight, they have to swing further and can slow down your pace.
 If you want to walk faster, keep your elbows bent.
 Punch your arms forward and back instead of across your body for a more intense cardio experience.

 PRO HINT - To run further, try the "run/walk" method.
 Run for a mile, then walk for a minute.
 The break will give you time to evaluate how your body feels and catch potential injuries early.
 Run/walk can help you break through training barriers.

 START - Check your seat positioning.
 You have to adjust the horizontal and angular positions.
-The horizontal should be set so that at the bottom of every stroke the front of your kneecap is directly above the pedal axle.
-The seat angle should begin level, then adjust it until you feel like the bones in your rear are providing the most support.
+The horizontal should be set so that at the bottom of every stroke, the front of your kneecap is directly above the pedal axle.
+The seat angle should begin level, then adjust it until you feel like the bones in your rear provide the most support.
 You shouldn't feel like the seat is pushing you forward or back.

 PRO HINT - Keep your heels down, don't point your toes.
 You want your glutes, calves and hamstrings to do the work, not your quadriceps.

 START - Don't slouch.
 Stand up straight with your hands at your sides or resting lightly on the handrails.
 Don't lean on the handrails or you risk straining your shoulders.
 If you get so tired you can't go on without leaning, slow the machine down until you catch your breath and you can resume using proper form.

 PRO HINT - Keep your feet flat to work your entire leg, don't stand on your toes, or you're primarily working your calves.